 Once it’s up, spend a bit of time fluffing out the branches.
 You want to fan out the smaller branches so that the tree looks fuller and more pleasing to the eye – we don’t want any bald patches.

 Next, add your decorative lights.
-We chose these fluffy white pom pom string lights, which by themselves might not look very spooky, but we’ll be working on that.
-Drape them evenly around the tree, making sure that no hot elements are touching anything flammable.
+We chose this cute skull light garlandn and draped them evenly around the tree, making sure that no hot elements are touching anything flammable.

 Now this might be a tad controversial, but we think that adding the tree topper is the next logical step.
 Depending on how tall your tree is, you can save yourself a lot of hassle by getting this part done now – plus it sets the tone for the rest of your decorations.

 Next up, pick out your favourite ornaments and make them the star of the show.
-Our feathered raven perches adorably in the branches, immediately adding a literary gothic feel, and we’ve balanced him out on the other side with our large spider web with glittery purple spider.
+Our feathered crow perches adorably in the branches, immediately adding a literary gothic feel, and we’ve balanced him out on the other side with our large spider web with glittery spider on its web.

 Try to hang heavier ornaments towards the centre of the tree – the additional weight will help prevent it from falling over – and then add the lighter details around them.

-We got creative and repurposed some decorations, starting with the black velvet pumpkins from this pumpkin garland, and adding some shiny black foiled cobwebs cut out from this foiled spiderweb backdrop.
+We got creative and repurposed some decorations, starting with some black velvet pumpkins and adding some shiny black foiled cobwebs.

-Once the basics were down, we wanted to add a little texture, so we peppered the tree with glitter spiders, classic Halloween cobwebs, and wrapped the base of the tree in some creepy cloth instead of using a tree skirt.
-The gorgeous iridescent ghost balloon adds a little glitz and glam – while being devastatingly cute – and we used these matte black bat cutouts to position the tree beautifully into the background.
+Once the basics were down, we wanted to add a little texture, so we peppered the tree with mini plastic spiders, classic Halloween cobwebs, and wrapped the base of the tree in some creepy cloth instead of using a tree skirt.
+The gorgeous iridescent ghost balloon adds a little glitz and glam – while being devastatingly cute – and we used some matte black bat cutouts to position the tree beautifully into the background.